 If an employee starts on 1st September, there are 121 days between their start date and 31st December.
-Assuming your holiday year runs January to December.
+Assuming your holiday year runs from January to December.

 Simply divide 121 by 365 (or 366) and multiply by 100 to arrive at the percentage of full holiday allowance this employee is entitled to.

 121 / 365 = 0.33 x 100 = 33%

 If your holiday allowance for a full year is 28 days, this employee’s entitlement is 33% of 28 days which is 9.24 days.

 By law, you cannot round down the leave.
 It is at an employer’s discretion whether you round it up or not, but in this case, you may choose to round up the 9.24 remaining days to 9.5.

-Alternatively, you can calculate holiday by the days an employee physically works in a year (i.e. 260 days).
+Alternatively, you can calculate holidays by the days an employee physically works in a year (i.e. 260 days).
 Simply work out the number of working days between an employee’s start date and the end of the year.
 Then divide this number by 260.

 If an employee starts on October 1st, there are 64 working days (excluding weekends and 2 UK public holidays.